mozilla/fx-private-relay/docs/translations.md

 sees a prompt to join a waitlist.
 The FAQ also changes, to omit entries for plans that are unavailable in the user's region.

-When a user selects a sign-in button (in the page header, labeled "Sign Up" and "Sign In" in the English localization), they go to the Firefox Accounts website, and see content in their preferred language.
-If they enter a new email, they go through Firefox Account creation, and Firefox Accounts stores their preferred language on their profile.
+A new or logged-out user sees the sign-in buttons in the page header.
+The button text is "Sign Up" and "Sign In" in the English localization.
+The text will be different if the user's preferred language is not English.
+When a user selects a sign-in button, they go to the Firefox Accounts website.
+This website is also in their preferred language.
+If they enter a new email, they go through account creation.
+Firefox Accounts stores their real email and preferred language on their new profile.

-When a user receives a forwarded email, there is a header and footer surrounding the forwarded email content, translated into their preferred language, captured at Firefox Account creation.
+The user generates a Relay email mask, which they use instead of their real email on other websites.
+When that website sends an email to the Relay email mask, Relay forwards the email to the user's real email.
+The forwarded email has header and footer sections surrounding the original content.
+These sections appear in the user's preferred language from their Firefox Account.

 When a user selects a premium plan, they go to the Firefox Subscriptions website.
-The page appears in their preferred language, except for the product details, which are in the primary supported language for their region.
+Most of the content appears in their preferred language.
+The product details are in the primary supported language for their region.
+This may be different from the user's preferred language.
 The price is in their region's currency.

-When a user installs the Relay Add-On, the content is also in their preferred language, and reflects the Relay premium plan availability in their region.
+When a user installs the Relay Add-On, the content is also in their preferred language.
+The Add-On reflects the Relay premium plan availability in their region.

 ## Development Workflows

-See "Working with translations" in the project [README.md][readme-wwt] for basic instructions on working with translations, such as adding new strings.
+The project `README.md` has basic instructions on ["working with translations"][readme-wwt].
+This section has more details.

 [readme-wwt]: ../README.md#working-with-translations

 ### Loading Translations

 The translations are in a separate repository, and included as a [submodule][git-submodules].
+This combines a separate repository with a specific commit in that repository.

 When cloning a repo, you can also fetch the translations: